-Transfers of real estate are subject to income tax at a flat rate of 19% and social security contributions at the rate of 17.20% for 2018 (15.50% for 2017).
-An additional tax at progressive rates varying from 2% to 6% also applies on capital gains exceeding $\mbox{\ensuremath{\mathfrak{C}}50,000}$.
-Finally, the exceptional contribution on high income may also apply at a rate of 3% or 4% depending on the annual income and capital gains received by a tax payer during a said year.
-The marginal rate of taxation for 2018 reaches 46.2%.
+Transfers of real estate are subject to income tax at a flat rate of 19% and social security contributions at the rate of 17.2% for 2020.
+An additional tax at progressive rates varying from 2% to 6% also applies on capital gains exceeding €50,000.
+Finally, the exceptional contribution on high income may also apply at a rate of 3% or 4% depending on the annual income and capital gains received by a taxpayer during a said year.
+The marginal rate of taxation for 2020 reaches 46.2%.

-Exemptions apply depending on the duration of the ownership of the property, under which a total exemption of income tax (at the rate of 19%), an exceptional contribution on capital gains (at progressive rates from 2% to 6%) and an exceptional contribution on high income (at the rate of 3% or 4%) is granted after 22 years of ownership.
-A total exemption from the social contribution (at the rate of 15.5% for 2017 and 17.2% for 2018) also applies after 30 years of ownership.
+Exemptions apply depending on the duration of the ownership of the property, under which a total exemption of income tax (at the rate of 19%), additional tax, and exceptional contribution on high income is granted after 22 years of ownership.
+A total exemption from the social contribution (at the rate of 17.2% for 2019) also applies after 30 years of ownership.